agrarian-application-repository/pilot1-app/README.md

     ```
     cd AGRARIAN
     ```
-3. Rename file `.env_placeholder` to `.env` with
+3. Create a copy of file `.env_placeholder` called `.env` with
     ```
-    mv .env_placeholder .env
+    cp .env_placeholder .env
     ```
-4. Fill the  ` env ` file with your personal tokens and paths
+4. Fill the  `.env ` file with your personal tokens and paths

 5. Build the Singularity Image with